spywhere/Javatar/README.md

 ====

 ### Build System
-Javatar's build system use Sublime Text execute command to build your classes.
+Javatar's build system use its internal shell to build your classes.
 Javatar build parameters are based on default Sublime Text's JavaC build settings.
 You can change the build command via Javatar settings file.

+While building, Javatar will show building progress in Sublime Text's status bar.
+If it found any error while building, Javatar will show you a new view contains all errors and will keep on printing until building is complete.
+To cancel building in progress, just close a error logs view and Javatar will stop building your classes immediately.

+**Please note that Javatar cannot be stopped if there is no error occurred**

+===

+### Javatar Shell

+Javatar shell is working like proper shell terminal.
+The difference between Javatar's shell and another shells is Javatar's shell will send your input by pressing Enter/Return (that give you ability to reedit your content on current line).

+**We cannot gurranteed that output or input is corrected when you are enter while terminal is printing an output from the shell.
+Since, Javatar's shell is not set the view to Read-Only while printing**

+===

 ### Javatar Snippets